remzi-arpacidusseau/ostep-projects/concurrency-mapreduce/README.md

 support.
 Thus, you'll have to think a bit about how to build the MapReduce implementation, and then build it work efficiently and correctly.

+There are three specific objectives to this assignment:

+- To learn bout the general nature of the MapReduce paradigm.
+- To implement a correct and efficient MapReduce framework using threads and related functions.
+- To gain more experience writing concurrent code.

 ## Background

 To understand how to make progress on this project, you should understand the